cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md.md

 ### Mempool components for supporting lanes

-A lane can be viewed as a mempool on its own, with its own config, capacity, cache, gossip protocol, p2p channel, p2p bandwidth capacity, etc. For an MVP, probably some (most?) of these components can be common to all lanes.
+A lane can be viewed as a mempool on its own, with its own config, capacity, cache, gossip protocol, p2p channel, p2p bandwidth capacity, etc.
+For an MVP, probably some (most?) of these components can be common to all lanes.
 In further versions, we can see which of these need to be per-lane.
 What is clear is that each lane will need its own `CList` data structure, right from the beginning.
-* clist **need to be different**
+* `CList` **need to be different**
-  * if using a common clist, the broadcast routine becomes overly complicated, whereas each lane having its own clist, the broadcast routine is very simple (advance the highest priority, non-empty lane)
+  * if using a common `CList`, the broadcast routine becomes overly complicated, whereas each lane having its own `CList`, the broadcast routine is very simple (advance the highest priority, non-empty lane)
 * cache **can be shared** in MVP
   * lock contention: we think it won't be a big deal performance-wise for an MVP
-  * replacement of entries: lanes with a lot of traffic may force replacement on TXs on lanes with little traffic.
+  * cache eviction of entries: lanes with a lot of traffic may force eviction on TXs on lanes with little traffic.
     * For an SDK application this is irrelevant: SDK implements replay protection (nonce)
   * it actually doesn't make sense to split the cache per lane, and it would complicate the code significantly.